Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 The checking is done with a so-called “Digital Signature Algorithm”.
 This algorithm takes a signed message(sometimes the signature is literally in the message file, sometimes it is sent as a separate file “detached” from the message) and a **_public_** key and determines if the signature was produced with the corresponding **_private_** key without any knowledge of that private key.
 If it checks out we can say that this message indeed came from Alice.

 Problem is how do you ascertain that the public key you have really belongs to Alice?
 You see we are back to a similar problem as before with the shared secret.
 We have to share some information in-person to start trusting each other.
+This time it is the public key instead of the shared secret in the case of the symmetric encryption.

 All in all, real 100% proof does not exist and the ultimate source of trust is knowing each other personally.